Justintime50/pineapple/docs/README.md

 ### Banner Button

-The `.pa-btn-banner` creates a transparent outlined button perfect for use on a banner image (great pairing with `.pa-banner-darken`).
+The `.pa-banner-btn` creates a transparent outlined button perfect for use on a banner image (great pairing with `.pa-banner-darken`).

 ### Example